-The previous decade has witnessed an unprecedented decline in interest rates, a trend that is now being rapidly reversed.
-There is growing evidence that movements in interest rates reshape investors' portfolio decisions.
-This has been documented for both intermediares and institutional investors, such as banks, mutual funds, pension funds, and insurance companies (Chodorow-Reich, 2014; Becker and Ivashina, 2015; Di Maggio and Kacperczyk, 2017; Choi and Kronlund, 2018).
-In particular, it has been shown that these investors increase their risk exposure when the real interest rate drops, a phenomenon labelled as "reaching for yield".
-In parallel with the growing evidence, explanations based on institutional frictions such as funding constraints and agency issues have been proposed to explain this trading response to interest rate movements (Drechsler et al., 2018; Campbell and Sigalov, 2022).
+The previous decade has witnessed an unprecedented decline in interest rates, followed by a recent strong reversal.
+The prolonged regime of low interest rates has prompted an important debate on whether it induced investors take on more risk and, as a result, stimulated higher stock market valuations.
+There is indeed growing evidence that movements in interest rates reshape portfolio decisions for both intermediaries and institutional investors, including banks, mutual funds, pension funds, and insurance companies (Chodorow-Reich, 2014; Becker and Ivashina, 2015; Ioannidou et al., 2015; Di Maggio and Kacperczyk, 2017; Choi and Kronlund, 2018; Ioannidou et al., 2022; Begenau et al., 2023).
+In particular, these investors tend to increase their exposure to risky assets when the real interest rate drops, a phenomenon sometimes labelled "reaching for yield".
+In parallel with this evidence, explanations based on institutional frictions and agency issues have been proposed to account for "reaching for yield" (Drechsler et al., 2018; Campbell and Sigalov, 2022).

-However, it remains an open question whether retail investors, who do not face the same set of frictions or constraints, reallocate their portfolios in response to interest rate movements in a similar way.
-There is evidence showing that, in a lab setting where most institutional frictions are absent, individuals do increase their exposure to risky shares when interest rates drop (Lian et al., 2019).
+However, it remains an open question whether retail investors, who do not face the same set of frictions or constraints, would reallocate their portfolios in response to interest rate movements in a similar way.
+There is experimental evidence showing that, in a lab setting where most institutional frictions are absent, individuals still increase their exposure to risky shares when interest rates drop (Lian et al., 2019).
 As a result, theories based on portfolio optimization with constraints or biases have been proposed to generate reaching for yield by retail investors (Lian et al., 2019; Campbell and Sigalov, 2022).

-In this paper, we use detailed transaction data of almost two million Chinese investors over a 11-year period, and present direct field evidence that reaching for yield is also present in retail investors' trading behavior.
-We document how these investors both re-balance their brokerage account portfolios, and simultaneously move money in and out of those accounts, when the prevailing interest rate changes.
-We further exploit our data to test different theories of reaching for yield by examining the heterogeneity in investors' responses to interest rates.
+In this paper, using detailed transaction data of almost two million Chinese investors over a 11-year period, we present direct field evidence that reaching for yield is also present in the trading behavior of retail investors.
+We document how retail investors both rebalance their portfolios within their brokerage accounts and move money in and out of these accounts, in response to changes in the prevailing interest rate.
+We further exploit our data to test different theories of reaching for yield by examining the heterogeneity in investors' responses.